ontolex/frequency-attestation-corpus-information/ideas/query.md

 - keep it generic
   - we will not create dependencies from any particular query language

-Suggestion:
+## Proposal

 - create query/response objects
   - attribute query (in any corpus query language) => `rdf:value`
   - attribute query language
   - attribute variables: json array with string values (variable names)
+  - response: set of ordered cooccurrences, with element order corresponding to variables
+  - cooccurrence as superclass of collocation, carries attestations (links to corpus matches)
+- depending on the corpus query language used, there is a mapping from positions in a collocation to positions in a query

+### history

+- 02-03-2022: initial discussion at OntoLex-FrAC
+  - cooccurrence as superclass of collocation
+  - remove `Observation` (has not been discussed@FrAC, so far)
+- 01-20-2022: initial proposal
+  - create query/response objects
+    - attribute query (in any corpus query language) => `rdf:value`
+    - attribute query language
+    - attribute variables: json array with string values (variable names)
     - response: set of ordered collocations, with element order corresponding to variables [ attestations can be indirectly linked via collocations ]
   - depending on the corpus query language used, there is a mapping from positions in a collocation to positions in a query

-? shall we rename collocation to Cooccurrence
+  - shall we rename collocation to Cooccurrence
+  - diagram uses `Observation` as superclass already

-practical application:
+## practical application
+- modelling complex syntactic patterns for collocation analysis, etc.
 - client creates a query/response object without responses
 - server returns a query/response object with responses